waratuman/waratuman.github.com/_posts/articles/2010-02-18-setting-up-clojure.markdown

 ## Install `rlwrap`

 `rlwrap` will make interacting with the Clojure REPL much more friendly.
 It is not necessary but I recommend it.
 With `rlwrap` you will have tab completion, parenthesis matching, and much more.
 The easiest way to install `rlwrap` is with [MacPorts](http://www.macports.org/ "MacPorts").
 Go ahead and install MacPorts if you don't have it installed.
+(The brave will install this from source.)

     $ sudo port install rlwrap